shuckster/statebot/README.md

 Statebot charts look the way they do because I wanted to try to express, in code, the visualisation tools often used to represent FSMs.

 Frankly, this does add a bit of redundancy when using Statebot.
-Transition are repeated between charts and hitchers, and there can be a bit of to-ing and fro-ing between them to get them right.
+Transitions are repeated between charts and hitchers, and there can be a bit of to-ing and fro-ing to get them right.
 But for me, the pay-off of being able to jump-in to an old piece of code and grok it quickly is worth it.

-I guess the bottom-line with any tool is use it sparingly and appropriately, and the same rule applies with Statebot.
+I guess the bottom-line with any tool is to use it sparingly and appropriately, and the same applies with Statebot.

 # Contributing